klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 caver.klay.KIP17.deploy(tokenInfo, deployer)
 ```
-Deploy the KIP-17 token contract to the Klaytn blockchain.
+Deploys the KIP-17 token contract to the Klaytn blockchain.
 A contract deployed using caver.klay.KIP17.deploy is a non-fungible token that follows the KIP-17 standard.

 After successful deployment, the promise will be resolved with a new KIP-17 instance.